ookayE/react-js-projects/next-js/property-pulse-next-js/README.md

       setIsBookmarked(response.isBookmarked);

 Then to keep track of the state on refresh, we run a useEffect that checksBookmarkStatus (passing in our property.\_id from our {property} object) and sets our isBookmarked state to whatever the isBookarked variable is set to.

+BUILDING MESSAGING SERVICES
+  -Create Messages schema.
+In cluding sender and recipient, the property in question, the name, email, and phone of the sender, the body of the message, and whether or not it has been seen.
+  -Create addMessage action